sherifkhedr/capiter-task/README.md

 6. install traefik ingress contoller
 7. install Prometheus on kubernetes
 8. How to debug mysql and java performance
+9. Create machine on aws with Terraform
+10. Resources

 ## steps
 1. build the jar